Phoenix Arts & Innovation District celebrates opening of first building

 • | 4 Free Articles Remaining!

-Jacksonville City Council members, Mayor Donna Deegan, Phoenix Arts & Innovation District lead developer Tony Cho and other officials celebrate as Emily Moody, vice president and chief experience officer of Future of Cities, cuts the ribbon for the project's first renovated building, Emerald Staton, on Oct.
+Jacksonville City Council members, Mayor Donna Deegan, Phoenix Arts & Innovation District lead developer Tony Cho and other officials celebrate as Emily Moody, vice president and chief experience officer of Future of Cities, cuts the ribbon for the project's first renovated building, Emerald Station, on Oct.
 30. Cho is the founder and CEO of Future of Cities.

-Jacksonville City Council members, Mayor Donna Deegan, Phoenix Arts & Innovation District lead developer Tony Cho and other officials celebrate as Emily Moody, vice president and chief experience officer of Future of Cities, cuts the ribbon for the project's first renovated building, Emerald Staton, on Oct.
+Jacksonville City Council members, Mayor Donna Deegan, Phoenix Arts & Innovation District lead developer Tony Cho and other officials celebrate as Emily Moody, vice president and chief experience officer of Future of Cities, cuts the ribbon for the project's first renovated building, Emerald Station, on Oct.
 30. Cho is the founder and CEO of Future of Cities.

 Phoenix Arts & Innovation District